 2. Overall Experience

 Knowing your speed helps determine whether your connection suits various online activities.
-For example, streaming 4K video or participating in video conferences requires a minimum speed for a smooth experience.
+For instance, browsing needs a lower speed, but streaming HD or 4K content, downloading files, or attending video calls require higher Mbps for a smooth experience.

 3. Cost Savings